ZoabKapoor/what-is-a-DSL/my-dsl.md

 _Is the language implemented as an internal or external DSL?
 Justify your answer._

 Scratch is definitely implemented as an external DSL.
 Its custom syntax (of using blocks to define program logic) is not present in Squeak ([source](http://squeakbyexample.org//SBE.pdf)).
+Scratch presumably has a compiler that parses a user's program and compiles it to Squeak.

 # Host language